Blockchain is a decentralized technology that has grown as fast, with a noticeable presence in software.

 Unlike some think, it's usable with more than Bitcoin and Ethereum!

-Its ledger helps to record entire transactions without other parties for crypto, and it's categorized as an accessible system for anyone.
+Its ledger helps to record entire transactions without other parties, and it's categorized as an accessible system for anyone.

-This accessibility means it can be used by all companies, regardless of industry, taking into account the number of transactions and records.
+This accessibility means it can be used by all companies, taking into account the number of transactions and records.

-The blockchain industry offers a new world of innovative solutions in Software Development, leading one of the pathways to Digital Transformation.
+The blockchain industry offers a new world of innovative solutions in Software Development.

 There's a debate about how Blockchain and Artificial Intelligence can complement each other to make even more powerful applications.